rabbit-ear/rabbit-ear-app/readme.md

 - [x] move calculation onto background web-worker thread.
 - [ ] when layer solver cannot solve, show violations between faces.
 - [ ] layer order - report multiple solutions, somehow allow them to toggle it.
+- [ ] detect when faces are not simple and convex. show a warning that layer order might be buggy.

 Panels